iviFree/regtt/README.md

 # RegTT

-A closed registry project for parties.
+A closed registry application project for parties.